Strategy11/formidable-forms/readme.txt

 You can also create a poll, or survey on your WordPress site and display the results.
 This is great for membership sites, LMS, or just for viral quizzes to grow your email list.

-Now you can go beyond a simple contact form plugin and create custom form-based solutions without any code.
+Now you can go beyond a simple contact form builder and create custom form-based solutions without any code.

 == Create a WordPress User Registration Form, Profile Form, and More ==

-If you run a WordPress membership site, then you need a form maker that allows you to customize your WordPress user registration form and collect data with a user profile.
+If you run a WordPress membership site, then you need a form builder that allows you to customize your WordPress user registration form and collect data with a user profile.

 With our front-end editing, you can build a custom profile form for users to keep their profile up to date.
 You can even progressively add to the profile from a set of forms.
 Everything from the first lead form to the last payment form can extend the user profile.
 Once logged in, all new submissions in a quiz, or support form can be linked to that user account.

-You will not find any other WordPress form plugin offering a front-end editing solution with the same level of extendability.
+You will not find any other WordPress form builder offering a front-end editing solution with the same level of extendability.

-== All the Advanced Fields and Features You Need to Grow Your Business ==
+== All the Advanced Fields & Features You Need to Grow Your Business ==

-Formidable goes far above and beyond with features like multi-page forms, save and continue, cascading form fields, powerful conditional logic.
+Formidable goes far above and beyond with features like multi-page forms, save and continue, cascading form fields, and powerful conditional logic.
 Then add partial submissions, invisible spam protection, front-end user post submission, calculated fields, user-tracking, quizzes, and so much more.
-Additionally, our Payment fields will help you create an order form, donation form, booking form, or other payment form.
+Additionally, our Payment fields will help you create order forms, donation forms, booking forms, or other payment forms.

-We're on a mission to offer an all-in-one solution-focused WordPress form plugin.
+We're on a mission to offer an all-in-one solution-focused WordPress form builder.
 This way you don't have to install 5 plugins alongside your form maker to do everything you want.

-== Extend and Customize - Developer's Dream Come True ==
+== Extend & Customize - A Developer's Form Building Dream Come True ==

-Formidable is the WordPress form plugin of choice for smart developers, freelancers, and agencies.
+Formidable is the WordPress form maker of choice for smart developers, freelancers, and agencies.
 It helps you build complex solutions and simple forms quickly to defy the limits imposed by time and knowledge.

 Our goal is to help you build complex websites with low overhead.
 That's why we made Formidable the most extendable WordPress form builder plugin on the market.
 We want to make it possible for anyone to defy gravity and build anything.